 Group travel does not equal no time to yourself.
 We endeavour to build enough free time in to tours so that you can have your own adventures, as well as share them with the group.
 Some people will use that free time to explore an area with new friends, others might prefer to go off on their own and see a place by themselves.
 It is your choice.

 On our Adventure Tours you have the option of upgrading to a single room, if you would prefer not to have a room mate.

 Your fellow travellers will come from all walks of life and from all parts of the globe and can be aged anywhere from 18 to 60, depending what travel style you are on (our Adventures for 20s and 30s are aimed at under 39-year-olds).
 There may be some who are couples, but many more will be single travellers, so either way it is guaranteed that you’ll meet a number of like-minded people and even maybe form some lifelong friendships.

 On average groups can be anywhere from four to 15 clients, but again this depends on the travel style with a maximum usually of between 16 and 34.

 Many of our adventures form part of a modular system; therefore group numbers can change at different times.
 This provides another great opportunity to meet an even more diverse range of people!

 The people you meet are not just those on tour with you.
 Travelling as part of a group offers all manner of opportunities to involve yourself in the local culture and catch a glimpse into worlds usually closed to outsiders.
-Tour leaders will often help arrange for you to get involved with communities such as visiting a pygmy village in Uganda or staying with local families in Cuba.
+Tour leaders will often help arrange for you to get involved with communities such as visiting a pygmy village in Uganda or staying with local families on the Mekong Delta.